FJP At A Glance

 Click here to download a one page overview of the focus, goals, and activities of Fair and Just Prosecution.

-Prosecutors and Law Enforcement Leaders File Amicus Brief in Chicago v.
-Sessions Litigation – Pushing Back Against Local Entanglement in Federal Immigration Enforcement
+Prosecutors and Law Enforcement Leaders File Amicus Briefs Pushing Back Against Local Entanglement in Federal Immigration Enforcement

-Twenty-three prominent elected prosecutors and law enforcement leaders filed a brief challenging federal grant conditions that seek to involve local law enforcement in immigration enforcement duties.
-Read the Press Release here and the Amicus Brief here.
+Dozens of prominent elected prosecutors and law enforcement leaders filed briefs in Chicago, California and Los Angeles cases challenging federal grant conditions that seek to involve local law enforcement in immigration enforcement duties.
+Read the press releases here and here.